Why choose Mayo ClinicBy Mayo Clinic Staff

-- Expertise and experience.
-Mayo Clinic doctors who have undergone a year or more of special training in this procedure.
-Mayo Clinic also offers a one-year fellowship program to train dermatologists in Mohs surgery.
+- Expertise.
+At Mayo Clinic, Mohs surgery is performed by doctors who have undergone a year or more of special training in this procedure.
+Mayo Clinic also offers a fellowship program to train dermatologists in Mohs surgery.

 - Innovative strategies.
 Mayo Clinic's innovative strategies make treatment as effective and comfortable as possible.
 Doctors regularly incorporate techniques to make you more comfortable during Mohs surgery, such as oral sedatives and music.
 If you have more than one area of skin cancer that requires Mohs surgery, these additional areas of cancer can be treated at the same time.
 If your skin cancer is very large and your wound requires specialized nursing care, you can be admitted to the hospital.